manthanank/learn-mongodb/README.md

 ## Interview Questions

 1. **What is MongoDB?
 How is it different from SQL databases?**
+   - MongoDB is a NoSQL database that stores data in flexible, JSON-like documents.
+Unlike SQL databases, it does not require a predefined schema and supports horizontal scaling.

 2. **What are the key features of MongoDB?**
+   - Schema-less, high performance, scalability, flexible data model, rich query language, and support for replication and sharding.

 3. **Explain the concept of a document and collection in MongoDB.**
+   - A document is a record in MongoDB, stored in BSON format.
+A collection is a group of documents, similar to a table in SQL databases.

 4. **What is BSON in MongoDB?**
+   - BSON (Binary JSON) is a binary representation of JSON-like documents, used internally by MongoDB for data storage and transfer.

 5. **How do you insert, update, and delete documents in MongoDB?**
+   - Insert: `db.collection.insertOne({ ... })`
+   - Update: `db.collection.updateOne({ ... }, { $set: { ... } })`
+   - Delete: `db.collection.deleteOne({ ... })`

 6. **What is the difference between `find()` and `findOne()`?**
+   - `find()` retrieves all documents matching the query, while `findOne()` retrieves only the first matching document.

 7. **What are indexes in MongoDB?
 How do they improve performance?**
+   - Indexes are special data structures that store a small portion of the collection's data set in an easy-to-traverse form.
+They improve query performance by allowing the database to quickly locate and retrieve data.

 8. **What is the purpose of the `_id` field in MongoDB?**
+   - The `_id` field is a unique identifier for each document in a collection.
+It ensures that each document can be uniquely identified and retrieved.

 9. **Explain the difference between `db.collection.drop()` and `db.collection.remove()`.**
+   - `db.collection.drop()` deletes the entire collection, including all documents and indexes. `db.collection.remove()` deletes documents matching the query but keeps the collection and indexes.

 10. **How do you create and drop databases in MongoDB?**
+    - Create: `use dbName`
+    - Drop: `db.dropDatabase()`

 11. **What is sharding in MongoDB?
 Why is it important?**
+    - Sharding is the process of distributing data across multiple servers to support horizontal scaling.
+It is important for handling large datasets and high-throughput applications.

 12. **Explain the aggregation framework in MongoDB.**
+    - The aggregation framework is a powerful tool for data transformation and analysis.
+It uses a pipeline of stages, such as `$match`, `$group`, and `$project`, to process and aggregate data.

 13. **What are replica sets in MongoDB?
 How do they ensure high availability?**
+    - Replica sets are groups of MongoDB servers that maintain the same data set.
+They ensure high availability by automatically failing over to a secondary server if the primary server goes down.

 14. **How does MongoDB handle transactions?**
+    - MongoDB supports multi-document transactions, allowing multiple operations to be executed atomically.
+Transactions are started with `session.startTransaction()` and committed with `session.commitTransaction()`.

 15. **What is the difference between embedded and referenced documents?**
+    - Embedded documents store related data within a single document, while referenced documents store related data in separate documents and reference them using ObjectIds.

 16. **How do you optimize queries in MongoDB?**
+    - Use indexes, avoid large documents, use projection to return only necessary fields, and analyze query performance with the `explain()` method.

 17. **What is a capped collection?
 When would you use it?**
+    - A capped collection is a fixed-size collection that automatically overwrites the oldest documents when it reaches its size limit.
+It is useful for logging and caching scenarios.

 18. **Explain the `$lookup` operator in MongoDB.
 How does it work?**
+    - The `$lookup` operator performs a left outer join to another collection in the same database.
+It allows you to combine data from multiple collections in a single query.

 19. **How does MongoDB handle schema validation?**
+    - MongoDB supports JSON Schema validation, allowing you to enforce a schema on a collection using the `validator` option in `db.createCollection()`.

 20. **What is a covered query in MongoDB?**
+    - A covered query is a query where all the fields in the query and the returned results are part of an index.
+It improves performance by avoiding the need to read documents from disk.

 21. **Describe MongoDB’s internal storage architecture.**
+    - MongoDB uses a storage engine (e.g., WiredTiger) to manage data storage.
+Data is stored in collections, which are composed of documents.
+Indexes are used to improve query performance.

 22. **How do you manage large datasets in MongoDB for performance?**
+    - Use sharding, optimize indexes, use appropriate data models, and perform regular maintenance tasks like compacting and reindexing.

 23. **What are the differences between MongoDB and other NoSQL databases like Cassandra or CouchDB?**
+    - MongoDB uses a document-oriented model, while Cassandra uses a wide-column model and CouchDB uses a document model with a focus on replication and synchronization.
+MongoDB supports rich queries and indexing, while Cassandra excels in write-heavy workloads and CouchDB focuses on offline-first applications.

 24. **Explain the write concern and read concern levels in MongoDB.**
+    - Write concern specifies the level of acknowledgment requested from MongoDB for write operations.
+Read concern specifies the consistency and isolation properties of the data read from the database.

 25. **How does MongoDB ensure data consistency in distributed systems?**
+    - MongoDB uses replica sets to ensure data consistency.
+Write operations are replicated to secondary members, and read operations can be configured to read from the primary or secondary members.

 26. **What are MongoDB change streams, and how do they work?**
+    - Change streams allow applications to access real-time data changes in a collection.
+They use the `watch()` method to listen for changes and provide a stream of change events.

 27. **Describe the WiredTiger storage engine.
 How does it differ from MMAPv1?**
+    - WiredTiger is the default storage engine in MongoDB, offering better compression, concurrency, and performance compared to the older MMAPv1 storage engine.
+WiredTiger uses a B-tree and LSM tree structure, while MMAPv1 uses memory-mapped files.

 28. **How would you secure a MongoDB deployment in production?**
+    - Enable authentication, use role-based access control, encrypt data at rest and in transit, configure firewalls, and regularly update MongoDB to the latest version.

 29. **What is the difference between `findAndModify()` and `update()`?
 When would you use one over the other?**
+    - `findAndModify()` atomically modifies and returns a single document, while `update()` modifies documents without returning them.
+Use `findAndModify()` when you need the modified document, and `update()` for bulk updates.

 30. **Explain how MongoDB handles concurrency.**
+    - MongoDB uses a combination of optimistic and pessimistic concurrency control.
+It employs document-level locking and supports multi-document transactions to ensure data consistency and isolation.

 [Back to Top⤴️](#table-of-contents)